JamesDodds/ipmi-api-gateway/README.md

     value_template: "{{ value_json.power_state }}"
 ```

+### Grafana/Prometheus
+The API provides structured sensor data that can be easily integrated with monitoring systems for trending and alerting.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

+## Acknowledgments

+This project is built on top of several excellent open-source tools:

+- **[ipmitool](https://github.com/ipmitool/ipmitool)** - The foundational IPMI utility that makes all server management operations possible.
+This project would not exist without the incredible work of the ipmitool maintainers and contributors.
+- **[Flask](https://flask.palletsprojects.com/)** - The lightweight web framework powering the API
+- **[Docker](https://www.docker.com/)** - For containerization and easy deployment
+- **[Python](https://www.python.org/)** - The language that ties it all together

+Special thanks to the broader IPMI and open-source server management community for building and maintaining the tools that enable projects like this.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+**Note**: This project is a wrapper around existing tools and does not include any IPMI implementation itself.
+All IPMI functionality is provided by the excellent `ipmitool` utility.